 The technology executives and team convert the approved business needs into supporting technical requirements and identify the proper technical solutions or products required for development or acquisition.
 Within this charter, they determine if a cloud solution can add value by improving the existing communications and processing for internal and external activities and produce quantifiable benefits.
 Assessing the merits of a cloud solution’s technical specifications covers one or more cloud platforms and services, hardware, and a Cloud Management Platform (CMP).

-Adopting a cloud solution may require internal or external (customer-facing) process changes and reengineering.
+Adopting a cloud solution entails identifying high-impact dependencies and the associated internal or external (customer-facing) process changes.
 Failure to recognize these developments and create appropriate mitigation actions could result in higher costs and customer financial impacts, negating the planned cloud solution benefits.
-The Technology Strategy needs to confirm the business unit’s needs and possible workplace changes with a filter that confirms the limitations or opportunities with existing technology that cloud computing can potentially address and improve with quantifiable benefits.
+Therefore, the Technology Strategy needs to confirm the business unit’s needs and possible workplace changes with a filter that confirms the limitations or opportunities with existing technology that cloud computing can potentially address and improve with quantifiable benefits.

 Traditional analysis tools help identify the prevailing cloud best practices and challenges, key competitor cloud preferences, calculate costs and benefits, financial and non-financial schedules, and identify likely changes to the workplace.

 The supporting descriptions of the business analysis tools are below.